ZeroAda/ZeroAda.github.io/content/about.md

 : **Leader | uBuddies: CUHKSZ Peer Counseling Group**
 •	Created an innovative program, Final Week Program, to relieve students’ negative emotions when preparing for final exams
 •	Provided peer counseling about emotion, self-development, friendship and intimate relationship over 10 hours

+July 2021-Sept.
+2022
+: **Leader | Field Study on Female Family-Work Balance in Eastern China**
+•	Developed a comprehensive online survey for 518 subjects and conducted semi-structured interviews with 15 subjects
+•	Conducted analysis using R on relationship between the industry and the challenge and support female get in maternity leave

 ## Skills 🪄